Who's ready for a great fall 2021 semester?!

 Quarantine and isolation

 Fully vaccinated individuals will not need to quarantine if they are a close contact of someone with a positive COVID-19 test.
+They should, however, wear a mask and get tested three to five days after exposure.
+If that test is negative, they can go back to their regular routine and mask wearing.

 Anyone with a positive COVID-19 test, regardless of vaccination status, will need to isolate for 10 days, or until symptoms improve and they are fever-free for 24 hours without medication, whichever is longer.
 In addition, all IU students, faculty and staff must continue to comply with the university's contact tracing efforts.